N3b3x/hf-general-ci-tools/docs/c-cpp-static-analysis-workflow.md

 ---

-The Static Analysis workflow runs cppcheck via Docker for comprehensive C/C++ code analysis with configurable strictness and artifact generation.
+The Static Analysis workflow runs cppcheck via Docker for comprehensive C/C++ code analysis with configurable strictness.

 ## 📋 Table of Contents